List of Shortland Street characters introduced in 2019: Zara Rolleston

 In December, Zara tried to get Boyd's niece, Shereez Baker, to leave Tim Myers, but is met with his racist remarks.
 By the time Shereez finally leaves him, Tim sets a bomb in the hospital and a stolen ambulance, taking Zara and Boyd hostage.
 Boyd and Zara survive the explosion, leading the two to admit their love for each other and get together early in the year.
 Zara ends up proposing to Boyd after previously stating she didn't want to get married, and they have their wedding in August 2020.
 Zara decided to change her surname back to her maiden name Chakraborty, with Boyd also taking her name.

 In January 2021, Boyd's ex, Eve Reston, returns, having a terminal illness and not long to live.
 Boyd eventually admits he is still in love with Eve despite still loving Zara, leaving Zara unsure of what to do.
-They stayed together after Eve passes qaway, and Zara promises to be a mother to Eve and Boyd's twins.
+They stayed together after Eve passes away, and Zara promises to be a mother to Eve and Boyd's twins.
 Not long after, Zara gets involved in the fight against sex trafficking, working with Theo Chang and Michelle Beaufort to save women from being trafficked.
 Zara is very vocal with the campaign, speaking on the news and going very public.
 However, while speaking at an anti trafficking rally, Zara is shot by the people behind it.
 She survives, however this does not push her to give up.
 After her and Boyd decide to buy a vineyard and move down south, she receives a text from a woman asking for her help.
 She drives out to save the woman but ends up trapped with the men and is then abducted by them.
 In the next couple of days, the body of the woman she went to save is found, but Zara's body is not.
 She is presumed dead, but a body has not been found to prove it.
 On July 23 It was revealed three months later that Zara was killed soon after being kidnapped.

-However in the final moments of September 8 episode after the departure of her daughter this was revealed to be untrue she is alive and well it was then revealed that she is pregnant.
+However, in the final moments of September 8 episode after the departure of her daughter this was revealed to be untrue, she is alive and pregnant.
 This coincides with Nivi's real-life pregnancy.
+Reuniting with Boyd, they moved down to Otago to inherit a winery.
+Word soon comes that Zara gives birth to a healthy baby girl, Raya.
+In 2024, Boyd returns to work at Shortland St as a locum and reveals that Zara has left him and taken Raya with her.